ronni86bit/Derma-AI/README.md

 This project is developed for educational and research purposes only.

-DermaAI does **not** replace professional medical diagnosis or treatment.
-Predictions are intended as preliminary assistance only.
+It is not intended to replace professional medical diagnosis or treatment.

 ---

 ## Author

 **Rohith Cherukuri**

-Computer Science Engineering (Data Science)
+B.Tech CSE (Data Science)
 AI / Machine Learning Enthusiast

----

-## License

-This project is open-source and available under the MIT License.